borisbordeaux/AutoFrac2DCLI/README.md

 - `F2` is the index of the second face.
 - `E2` is the index of the edge of the second face.

-A position has the form  `x y`, they can be float numbers.
+A position has the form `x y`, where `x` and `y` can be float numbers.
+They are in a specific order.
+Face by face, it starts by the position of the vertices of the edge 0.
+Then follows the positions for the vertices in counter clockwise order.